 Services must be incurred before claims may be submitted.
 Health care claims must include a statement from the provider or insurance company (an Explanation of Benefits is preferred) which provides: the name and address of the provider; the name of the individual receiving treatment; dates of service; the participant’s financial responsibility after payment by the insurance company; and a description of the service.

 The general rule for medical expenses is that the expense has to be for medically necessary purposes only.
 Cosmetic or optional expenses are not eligible.
-You may also use your HCFSA for long-term care premiums, COBRA premiums, retiree medical premiums, and Medicare premiums (but not for Medicare Supplement plans).

 - Payflex Information Line: 888-678-8242